malfaro2/malfaro2/README.md

 * Climate science applications

 **🔓 Reproducibility & Open Science**
-Advancing transparent and reproducible statistical practices in scientific research.
+Advancing transparent and reproducible statistical practices in scientific research and how to teach the next generation of scientists.

 ## **Community Leadership**